 The doctrine of the “rapture” of the believers into Heaven to avoid Antichrist and the Great Tribulation dates back to the middle of the nineteenth century, according to my understanding.
 There appear to be no requirements for participation other than to “accept Christ.”

-Notice how often the term "accept Christ" appears when we discuss the grace-Heaven-rapture trilogy.
-The expression "accept Christ" does not appear in the Bible, as far as I can tell.
+Notice how often the term “accept Christ” appears when we discuss the grace-Heaven-rapture trilogy.
+The expression “accept Christ” does not appear in the Bible.

 It is a point of interest that Paul referred to our inheriting the Kingdom of God.
-Never one time did Paul suggest that if we sinned we would not go to Heaven.
+Not one time did Paul suggest that if we sinned, we would not go to Heaven.
 It may be that my reader views Heaven and the Kingdom of God as being the same thing.
 They are not.
 The Kingdom of God is a government.
 Heaven is a place.
-The Kingdom of God governs equally well in Heaven and upon the earth.
+The Kingdom of God governs equally well in Heaven and on the earth.

 When Paul stressed that we are saved by faith and not by works, he was addressing Jews primarily.
 The problem with the Jews was they always had been taught that righteousness comes only as we obey the Law of Moses.
 Paul was teaching them that God can assign righteousness to someone who was not under the Law, and Paul used Abraham as an example.

 Divine grace means that God will assign righteousness to someone who leaves the Law of Moses and follows Christ.
 Grace assuredly is not God’s way of ascribing righteousness to someone who is continuing to sin.
 Such a belief would be completely contrary to the New Testament.

 Although the current employment of the term “grace” ordinarily refers to forgiveness and righteousness apart from righteous behavior, the word is used in the Bible to mean any assistance we receive from God.
 For example: